 Temporary Food Service Permits

 Are you considering selling or offering food at a temporary event such as a craft fair or festival?
 Make sure you meet all the requirements before making any plans.
-The Health Department reviews all applications thoroughly.
 Temporary food establishments must meet the following standards: